-The first film written and directed by Sandrine Veysset, Will It Snow for Christmas?, made its mark, but her third film, Martha… Martha, remains almost unknown.
+The first film written and directed by Sandrine Veysset, Will It Snow for Christmas? [see #84 above], made its mark, but her third film, Martha… Martha, remains almost unknown.
 It impressed me and I was sorry that even after earning its FIPRESCI critics’ award at Cannes, it didn’t reach a decent-sized audience.

 The screenplay is daring in the way it makes us feel how depression can build up, regardless of circumstance.
 The characters are well written: Martha, Reymond and their daughter Lise facing the highs and lows of Martha’s mental storm together.
 I like Valérie Donzelli as Martha, a mixture of violence and sadness (since then she has acted in numerous films and directed the well-received Declaration of War in 2011).
 I like Yann Goven as Martha’s husband, playing the role of a powerless helper.
 The girl, half-abandoned by her parents, echoes Martha’s own difficult childhood.
 I want to emphasise just how skilful Veysset is in making us share Martha’s confusion and contradictions.